-The first example requires these files: python script, PIC32 example code, modified protothreads, and config to include in demo code.
-All the files are in this ZIP.
+The first example requires these files: python script, PIC32 example code, modified protothreads, and config to include in demo code (ZIP).
 The serial baud rate specified in the prptothreads config file must match the serial baud rate specified in the python script.
 You may need to edit the python script to specify the correct Windows COM port.

 The visual interface

 The python GUI is shown to the left (click-enlarge).

 There are buttons, checkboxes (toggle switch), sliders, radio_buttons, list_box and text send/receive.